-Continuing the story of the Great Persian Embassy to the West.
+Continuing the story of the first great embassy from Persia to the West.

 During the two months following we now travelled in our galleys up the Volga, but every ten days we disembarked and went ashore to some village, for all along the river bank there are small settlements with houses that are built of wood.
 At each stopping place we changed some of our rowers, taking on fresh men...

 The hills which the Volga has on either side of its banks are very high, and are populated by settlements.
 We saw on these hills numerous bears, lions, and tigers, also martens of many species.

 That sentence stopped me cold.
 Lions and tigers?